 This method lets dogs progress at their own speed.
 It prevents them from feeling overwhelmed or defensive.
 By linking new experiences with positive outcomes, dogs learn to see them as pleasant, not scary.

-how to socialize a rescue dog
+How to socialize a rescue dog

 Seeking Professional Help

-Joining Dog Socialization Groups
+Joining Dog Socialisation Groups

 Celebrating Progress and Success